mazzy89/consensys/README.md

 - Appropriate permissions to create/update/delete resources

 The Terraform workspace will create the EKS cluster named `consensys` with the required addons installed.

+### Helmfile

+The Helm chart lifecycle is managed using [Helmfile](https://github.com/helmfile/helmfile) It allows you to declaratively define the specifications of all the charts intended to be released.

+To run successfully, Helmfile, run first:

+- `make docker-build`
+- `make docker-push`
+- `make helm-push`

+Then

+`make helmfile-apply`

+#### Secrets

+Applications secrets are stored encrypted using [Sops](https://github.com/getsops/sops) and AWS KMS.
+They are decrypted at release time and stored in Kubernetes secrets within the cluster.